Gluten-Free Zucchini Bread (Grain-Free)

 To store, keep zucchini tightly wrapped in the refrigerator, whole, dry and unwashed in the crisper drawer.
 They should last for 1 to 2 weeks.

 It is easy to prepare the zucchini before making it into bread, but it can be a messy task, so you may wish to do it over the sink or into a large bowl.
 No different than other grating tasks, secure a box grater in one hand and the stem end of the zucchini in the other.
-Using the side of the box grater with the largest holes, grate the zucchini, just don’t forget to stop prior to hitting the stem.
+Using the side of the box grater with the largest holes, grate the zucchini and stop before you hit the stem.

 Remember, for this recipe it is okay if you have a little extra zucchini once you measure it into cups, especially if your zucchini isn’t very moist.